The Best Questions to Ask When You Interview a Doula

 Instead, what we and some other doulas do is to choose back-up doulas who practice from a similar perspective.
 That way, clients know that they will receive very similar care and support from a back-up doula if for some reason the doula they chose isn't able to attend their birth.

-• Ask about their involvement in the local community of birth workers.
-As with many professions, the doula world is quite small.
-In many areas there are local doula or birth worker associations, meet-ups, and continuing education opportunities.
-(You may have even found some doulas to interview through the website of one of these organizations.)
 Find out how the doula you’re talking to interacts with their local birth worker community.
-Do they attend local meet-ups or calls?
+Do they attend local meet-ups?
 If not, why not?
 How do they stay up to date about happenings in the local birth world?
 Do they enjoy building relationships with other birth workers and related professionals?
+If not, why not?

 Things to avoid when choosing a doula: